Several kinds of leaves are available to CUPE 3903 members.

 Paid Adoption Leave of up to 12 weeks per household for a Fall-Winter contract, for a member or members adopting a child under five years of age.
 The request should be made in writing to the department head, and should list the expected date of adoption.

 Academic Caregiver Leave in the form of a twelve-month academic extension for full- and part-time students caring for a newborn child.
 Members can apply for this leave in the form of a petition to their Graduate Program Director and FGS, with the assurance that their request will not be unreasonably denied.
+For more information see our page on Academic leaves procedures.

 Paid Compassionate Leave of up to 4 weeks for a Fall-Winter contract, to care for an ill member of the member’s immediate family.
 If the illness is terminal or life-threatening, this time is extended to 6 weeks, with the option of a further 2 weeks of unpaid leave.